Fall Symposium 2021

 The following program outlines the sessions offered in September 2021 as we widened the lens of diversity and inclusive practices in support of Goal 5 to foster a welcoming, safe, and inclusive campus climate at UND and beyond.
 Except for the leadership luncheon which was not recorded, recordings for all sessions are below.

 Student Listening Session - O'Kelly 343

-Students will be invited to join Karen and UND representatives to talk about belonging at the University of North Dakota.
-Register for the student listening session.
+Students joined Karen and UND representatives to talk about belonging at the University of North Dakota.

 Wednesday, September 29

 The keynote focused on how inclusive practices could be put into effect across campus in the wake of the global pandemic and the return-to-campus.